MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xboxlive-policy-tests.md

 **015-01 User Communication**

-**Configuration:**   Create a set of profiles with a combination of different settings for the communication permissions outlined in the table located in the Remarks section of this XR.
+**Configuration:**   Create a set of profiles with a combination of different settings for the communication permissions outlined in the permissions table above.

 **Test Steps**
 >1.
 On Device 1, sign in to a profile that has been configured with a specific set of permissions per the Configuration.